OpenTechSchool/python-data-intro/core/strings.md

 * What's the most popular radish variety?
 * What are the least popular?
 * Did anyone vote twice?
-* Did your arch-enemy "Rich McKnight" vote?

 # Useful?

 ... as _ridiculously contrived_ as this example is, I'm sure lots of you have come across situations where you have some data and you want to extract some relevant information from it.
-If you haven't, then in the next part of the workshop we'll show you were you can find this kind of data freely available on the internet.

 # Reading The Survey